-Selecting "Read in Helioviewer image" from the "File" pull-down menu brings up a menu (Figure 4) for selecting images from the Helioviewer database.
-First one selects the observatory, e.g. "SDO".
-Once that has been selected, one can select the associated instrument, e.g. "AIA".
+Selecting "Read in Helioviewer image" from the "File" pull-down menu brings up a menu (Figure 5) for selecting images from the Helioviewer database.
+First one selects the Helioviewer server, which can be "GSFC" (Goddard Space Flight Center), "IAS" (Institut d'Astrophysique Spatiale), or "ROB" (Royal Observatory of Belgium).
+Each server has it's own list of observatories which can then be selected, e.g. "SDO".
+Once the observatory has been selected, one can select the associated instrument, e.g. "AIA".
 Finally, one can select the measurement, e.g. "193".
 In cases where there's only one choice, the program will automatically advance to the next step.